OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning

 \subsection{Downstream Classification Benchmarks}

 We further provide benchmarks on three downstream classification scenarios in 224$\times$224 resolutions with ResNet architectures, as shown in Table~\ref{tab:cls_fgvc_place}.

 \paragraph{Benchmarks on Fine-grained Scenarios.} As for fine-grained scenarios, each class usually has limited samples and is only distinguishable in some particular regions.
-We conduct (a) transfer learning on CUB-200 and FGVC-Aircraft, and (b) fine-grained classification with training from scratch on iNat2017 and iNat2018.
+We conduct (a) transfer learning on CUB-200 and FGVC-Aircraft and (b) fine-grained classification with training from scratch on iNat2017 and iNat2018.
 For (a), we use transfer learning settings on fine-grained datasets, using PyTorch official pre-trained models as initialization and training 200 epochs by SGD optimizer with the initial learning rate of 0.001, the weight decay of 0.0005, the batch size of 16, the same data augmentation as ImageNet-1K settings.
 For (b) and (c), we follow Pytorch-style ImageNet-1K settings mentioned above, training 100 epochs from the stretch.

-\paragraph{Benchmarks on Scenis Scenarios.} As for scenic classification tasks, we study whether the mixup augmentations help the model to distinguish the backgrounds, which are less important than the foreground objects in commonly used datasets.
-We employ the PyTorch-style ImageNet-1K setting on Places205, which trains the model for 100 epochs with SGD optimizer, a basic learning rate of 0.1, and a batch size of 256.
+\paragraph{Benchmarks on Scenis Scenarios.} As for scenic classification tasks, we study whether mixup augmentations help models distinguish the backgrounds, which are less important than the foreground objects in commonly used datasets.
+We employ the PyTorch-style training setting like ImageNet-1K on Places205~\citep{nips2014places205}, optimizing models for 100 epochs with SGD optimizer, a basic learning rate of 0.1 with 256 batch size.

 \paragraph{Visualization of Training Stabiltities.} To further analyze training stability and convergence speed, we provided more visualization of the training epoch vs. top-1 validation accuracy of various Mixup augmentations on different datasets to support the conclusion of training convergence, as shown in Figure~\ref{fig:app_ep_vs_acc}.
 These visualization results could be easily obtained by our analysis tools under {\texttt{tools/analysis\_tools}}.